Nutrition is the fuel source of the body and while we all know this, it’s not always easy to comprehend at times.

 I think everyone deserves to fuel their body with nutritious food not just because of the fact that our body needs nutrients for optimum health but also because we deserve it.

-I hope you can do a loving thing for yourself each and every day by eating highly nutritious healthy whole foods, with fewer chemicals that really go to support your body mind, soul and well-being.
+I hope you can do a loving thing for yourself each and every day by eating highly nutritious healthy whole foods, with few or no chemicals that really go to support your body, mind, soul and well-being.
+Not everyone has this gift of food every day that we often take for granted.
+If you are able I hope you can give yourself the nutrition your body needs and deserves.

 Adios Amigos (Goodbye Friends)